-Pacheco sits just east of Martinez and west of Buchanan Field Airport in central Contra Costa County.
-It was once a prosperous shipping center for grain exports, but fires and earthquakes in the mid-19th century resulted in much of its population relocating to Concord.
-Today it encompasses a variety of uses, including residential, commercial, office, and light industry.
+Pacheco sits immediately north of Pleasant Hill and east of Martinez in central Contra Costa County.
+Portions of Pacheco are within the Spheres of Influence of both cities.
+It was once a prosperous shipping center for grain exports, but fires, floods, and earthquakes in the mid-19th century resulted in much of its population relocating to Concord.
+Today it includes residential, commercial, office, entertainment, and light industrial uses.
 Residents take pride in being part of a neighborly, self-sufficient community with easy access to nature.
-The community enjoys access to the Iron Horse Trail and Contra Costa Canal Trail, which connect Pacheco to other locations in the region.
-Residents seek improved connections to these trails and to the Benicia Bridge to increase walking and biking options for commuting and recreation.
+The community enjoys its proximity to the Iron Horse Trail and Contra Costa Canal Trail, which connect Pacheco to other locations in the region.
+Residents seek improved connections to these trails and the Benicia Bridge to increase walking and biking options for commuting and recreation.

 Commercial uses line Pacheco Boulevard and Center Avenue near Interstate 680, with surrounding areas consisting primarily of single- or multiple-family residences.
 The community appreciates the relatively affordable homes in the area and seeks to create additional affordable housing options, including mobile homes and teacher housing.
-The community would also like to reinvigorate commercial corridors by strengthening businesses along main thoroughfares.
+The community would also like to reinvigorate its commercial core by strengthening businesses along the main thoroughfares.
 It's also important to residents that a buffer be maintained between residential areas and active commercial areas.
 In addition, residents are concerned about illegal dumping and homeless encampments and would like to beautify streets, minimize flooding, and support the homeless population with better services.